dlvanuunen/Front-end-projects/README.md

 The goal is finish projects within a week (or 2 for larger ones) by creating minimal viable products (MVP's).
 With this approach, the focus is on learning and improving, not on finishing polished products.

 Potential future projects:
-  - Learn data cleaning, transformation and visualisation with D3 and react. => Dashboard.
+  - Learn data visualisation with D3 and react. => Dashboard.
   - Learn user interactions and rendering by building a simple Go app (the chess like boardgame).
   - Learn navigation/routing and expand on css foundations by building either a portfolio website or webshop.